 A strange look overtook Darcy’s face.
 “No one stated it was Mr Griffiths who was involved in this matter.”

-“He will need to wait until morning, as the physician is unavailable until then.”
+“He will need to wait until morning, as the apothecary is unavailable until then.”
 Rees informed the pair as he shoved Fitzwilliam towards the office door.

 The men walked towards a rundown building.
 There was a dim light visible through the filthy window near the door of the building.
 Rees pushed the door open, before motioning for the men to enter.
-Stepping inside, Darcy and Fitzwilliam discovered several other men inside, most lying on bunkbeds.
+Stepping inside, Darcy and Fitzwilliam discovered several other men, most lying on bunkbeds.

 One of the older men in the room was seated in the only chair that was in view.
 The man seemed to be rocking in his chair, from the back legs to the front legs.
 “Welcome…welcome…”

 William Collins arrived on the doorstep of his distant cousin.
 Collins had grown up with his father telling tales of being treated badly by Mr Thomas Bennet, as the elder Collins was certain that his cousin had taken what was rightfully his, the estate of Longbourn.

 Every year that went by without the Bennets having a son, Collins’ father took great pleasure.
 He knew that the estate was entailed along the male members of the family.
 Without a son, the Bennet family would lose Longbourn to Collins.
 And Collins had a plan to further his revenge upon the family who had stolen what his father should have rightly had when he was alive.
 Collins planned to marry one of the Bennet daughters, thereby controlling her life, and the lives of her mother and sisters when Thomas Bennet was dead and buried.

 And he planned to teach them a lesson on what it meant to have crossed the Collins family.